“How much liquid can you put in checked luggage?” The answer is really pretty simple: it depends.

 Food and Alcohol

-Now on the subject of food and alcohol.
-The good news is as long as alcohol complies with the 3-1-1 rule, you can bring it on the plane.
+As long as alcohol complies with the 3-1-1 rule, you can bring it on the plane.
+TSA liquid rules dictate that you cannot drink alcohol while on the plane “unless it is served by the air carrier.”
 (Airlines don’t want you drinking your own alcohol on the plane, however, for safety reasons, so those mini alcohol bottles are going to have to stay shut for the duration of the flight.)

 Unlimited quantities of beer and wine are allowed in checked luggage.
-For hard alcohol (between roughly 24 and 70 percent alcohol) the TSA allows up to 5 liters in checked luggage, while alcohol over 70 proof is prohibited entirely.
+For hard alcohol (between roughly 24 and 70 percent alcohol) the TSA allows up to 5 liters or 1.3 gallons in unopened packaging in checked luggage per passenger, while alcohol over 70 proof is prohibited entirely.

 The next question is what kind of liquids can or can’t be transported on a plane, depending on where you’re headed.
 Alcohol can be an issue for travel within the United States.
 TSA allows certain alcoholic beverages to be stowed in the luggage compartment, but some states don’t allow alcohol to be brought into the state due to liquor import regulations.

-For food, what’s important to remember here is anything that is smearable or spreadable counts as a liquid, gel, or aerosol.
+When it comes to food, anything that is smearable or spreadable counts as a liquid, gel, or aerosol.
 Furthermore, powder-like substances exceeding quantities larger than 12 ounces must be screened separately, so pack accordingly and check the package size before you buy.

 This includes the following: